 - 1/2 cup finely chopped cilantro

 - Juice of 1 to 2 limes, to taste

 - 1 cup all-purpose flour

 - 1 1/2 to 2 lbs lbs cod, cut into 4 x 1/2 inch strips

 - Green cabbage slaw (Recipe below)

 - Avocado crema

-Season fish with salt and pepper.
-Dredge fish in flour.
+- Season fish with cumin, salt, and pepper.
+Dredge fish in flour, shaking off any excess flour.
 Working in batches, dip each piece of fish into the beer batter.
-Deep-fry in the hot oil until for about 5 minutes, or until golden brown.
+Deep-fry in the hot oil (350 degrees F) for about 5 minutes, or until golden brown and cooked through, turning occasionally.
 Transfer to a plate lined with paper towel to drain excess oil.